- Home

 Your health care team will recommend treatment based on where the cancer is in the stomach, and whether it has spread (the stage).
 Treatment will also depend on your age, medical history, nutritional needs and general health.

 Surgery is often part of the treatment for stomach cancer that has not spread.
-For some people with very early stomach cancer, an endoscopic resection may be the only treatment needed.
 If the cancer has spread, treatment may also include chemotherapy, targeted therapy, immunotherapy or radiation therapy.

 Learn more about: